jagprog5/choose/readme.md

 # Why?

-Here's a few distinct use cases that other tools have trouble with:
+Here's a few use cases that other tools have trouble with:

  - [sort csv and truncate output](https://stackoverflow.com/a/77025562/15534181)
  - [sort csv with embedded commas](https://stackoverflow.com/a/77034520/15534181)